kennethreitz/kennethreitz.org/data/random/mental-health.md

   - If you're unaware, this is good general life advice, too.
 - **Support Network:**
   - I have a good support network of friends and family that know about my condition and how to help me.
+  - Maintaining these relationships, and the complexities that come with them, is a full-time job.
 - **Medication:**
   - It took me a long time to find the right medication.
 I had to try a lot of different things, sometimes multiple times.
   - [Abilify](https://www.abilify.com) is my saving grace, these days.
 I take it once a month as an injectable.